wp-plugins/events-made-easy/readme.txt

 = 1.2.6 =
 * Feature: added width/height as optional parameters to shortcode eme_location_map
-* Feature: added radiobox as new formfield type
+* Feature: added radiobox, 'radiobox vertical', 'checkbox' and 'checkbox vertical' as new formfield types
 * Bugfix: fix layout for location list (the default format setting was being ignored)

 = 1.2.5 =